publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ww.md

 >     “(1) __Extension of classification through fiscal year 1994.—__

->     Any hospital that is classified as a regional referral center under section 1886(d)(5)(C) of the Social Security Act \[subsec. (d)(5)(C) of this section\] as of September 30, 1992, shall continue to be so classified for cost reporting periods beginning during fiscal year 1993 or fiscal year 1994, unless the area in which the hospital is located is redesignated as a Metropolitan Statistical Area by the Office of Management and Budget for such a fiscal year.
+>     Any hospital that is classified as a regional referral center under section 1886(d)(5)(C) of the Social Security Act \[[42 U.S.C.
+1395ww(d)(5)(C)][/us/usc/t42/s1395ww/d/5/C]\] as of September 30, 1992, shall continue to be so classified for cost reporting periods beginning during fiscal year 1993 or fiscal year 1994, unless the area in which the hospital is located is redesignated as a Metropolitan Statistical Area by the Office of Management and Budget for such a fiscal year.

 >     “(2) __Permitting hospitals to decline reclassification.—__